PriyatoshKadam/mon1708/README.md

 # GA4Fix

 Real-user monitoring for GA4, Google Ads, Meta, TikTok, and 15+ other pixels.
-Detects broken tags, missing parameters, duplicate events with root-cause analysis, and ad-blocker impact — all inside actual visitor sessions.
+Detects broken tags, missing parameters, duplicate events with root-cause analysis, and ad-blocker impact — all inside actul visitor sessions.

 ## What's in this build